Here’s a collection of the best video player UI design inspiration and tips on things to think about when designing them.

 The growing popularity of Video Player UI

-This can be seen in the rise of popularity for YouTube videos, Instagram reels, and TikTok in recent years.
-Many young people also seem to be more comfortable listening to someone deliver a message, than reading a long text about it.
+The world seems to be moving towards video as a preferred format, as it feels more real and engaging than still images.
+On the internet, video content can be more engaging than text, with animations, video footage, and a person speaking to you.
+This can be noticed in the rise of popularity of YouTube videos, Instagram reels, and TikTok in recent years.
+Many young people also seem to be more comfortable listening to someone deliver a message than reading a long text about it.

 Tips for designing a video player UI

 The basic structure and layout of a video player is quite similar in most design cases.
-You need a viewable screen, and settings to navigate the video with.
+You need a viewable screen and settings to navigate the video with.
 Buttons and settings are usually set to the sides and bottom of the viewable screen.
+However, there are some details in a video player UI design that can make a video player component look a bit more polished, clean, and improve the user experience.

 Here are some examples of elements that can improve the design of a video player:

-- Make elements (e.g. play button, sound bar, pop-ups) that are overlaying the video image as non-intrusive as possible.
+- Make elements (e.g., play button, sound bar, pop-ups) that are overlaying the video image as non-intrusive as possible.
 This makes more room for the video and makes the overall look less distracting

 - You can also utilize the use of icons instead of text

 - You can add the functionality of time:d comments (comments that are placed at a specific timestamp on the vieo).
-A real-life example is for example the comment section on Soundcloud, which makes listeners feel like they are listening in real-time with other people
+A real-life example is the comment section on Soundcloud, which makes listeners feel like they are listening in real-time with other people

 - Allow the user to dismiss or hide on-screen elements that they do not wish to be seen (e.g. subtitles, floating comments and elements, notifications, information).

 - Make sure that the touch-targets are big enough.
-This is in order to make sure that user’s can comfortable use their fingers to navigate all objects. otherwise, it can often lead to frustration.
+This is in order to make sure that user’s can comfortable use their fingers to navigate all objects.
+Otherwise, it can often lead to frustration.

-- There are general size guidelines for buttons that you can follow such as to make sure that touch-targets are a minimum of 44px or 10mm.
+- There are general size guidelines for buttons that you can follow, such as to make sure that touch-targets are a minimum of 44px or 10mm.

 Desktop Video Player UI Design